 Of course, the near-perfect climate makes the beach a popular place to go during all Mauritius holidays.
 The coast here is simply mesmerising, boasting soft sands and calm waters that ensure 100% relaxation.
 For all its sunbathing opportunities, however, Mauritius doesn’t scrimp on astounding activities that’ll have you creating memories to last a lifetime.
 From deep sea fishing and dolphin watching to enjoying a Blue Safari Submarine ride to witness the majesty of the island’s marine life, holidays to Mauritius provide endless fun.

-Top Mauritius Attractions
+Top Hotels in Mauritius

 Referred to as the gem of the Indian Ocean, Mauritius is acclaimed for its soft, white sandy beaches.
 This dazzling island lies just off the coast of South Africa and is well known for its biodiversity and multiculturalism.
 Once home to the now extinct dodo bird, the natural attractions and places of natural beauty rank as some of the most exciting things to do in Mauritius.
 The stunning seven-coloured earth, a natural phenomenon that causes the soil to turn seven different colours, has also made Mauritius famous in its own right.